HOMEBUYER OPPORTUNITY LIMITED TAX EXEMPTION (HOLTE) PROGRAM

 PHB will send a certified letter to both the property and mailing addresses on record with the date of a hearing where the property owner may show cause why the exemption should not be terminated.
 The hearing will be scheduled at least 20 days from the mailing of the letter.
 PHB will determine whether or not the property owner has presented sufficient cause to not terminate the exemption.

-PHB will present to City Council a list of all exemptions to be terminated for the current tax year annually, in late August.
+PHB will present to City Council a list of all exemptions to be terminated.

 Hardship exception process – If PHB determines that a property owner is not meeting the owner occupancy requirement of the program, a property owner may submit a letter to PHB asking for a hardship exception to the requirement.

 Hardship exceptions may be granted for (but are not limited to) the following situations: active military duty outside of the area, temporary relocation to care for an ill or dying family member, or temporary relocation caused by an employer.
 Hardship exceptions are granted for a period of one year.
 Property owners must request an additional exception each year should the hardship situation continue.

 PHB will review the hardship request and determine whether or not an exception to the owner occupancy requirement can be granted for one year.
 PHB will not accept a hardship exception if the property has been rented.

 PHB Administrative Requirements and Dates